AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/second-rule.md

 ![](images/second-rule-token.png)

-Set up the mappings and configure the asset as described in [Create asset rules](xref:CreateAssetRules).
+Set up the mappings and configure the asset as described in [Create an asset rule](xref:CreateAssetRules).

 ![Configure asset - rule 2](images/configure-asset-page-rule2.png)